Loading rates...

 Purchasing a property in Portugal is an exciting journey, but it involves more than just finding the perfect home—you’ll also need to ensure your funds are transferred seamlessly.
 At First Class Currency, we’re here to simplify the process for you.

-Once you’ve determined your reasons for buying property in Portugal and how you intend to use it, the next step is to check if you need a visa.
-If you plan to stay in Portugal for more than 90 days within a 180-day period, a visa is required.
-Following the 2023 announcement that Portugal’s golden visa scheme is being phased out, UK citizens now have two main visa options for moving to Portugal, depending on the length and purpose of their stay.
-Make sure to choose the right one to suit your plans!
+After defining your purpose for buying property in Portugal, the next step is to check visa requirements.
+If you plan to stay over 90 days within a 180-day period, you’ll need a visa.
+With the Golden Visa being phased out in 2023, UK citizens now have two main visa options depending on their stay and purpose—so choose the one that best fits your plans.

 Residency Visa

-For stays longer than 90 days, the Temporary Stay Visa is essential.
-Valid for up to one year with multiple entries, this visa is ideal for work, study, internships, youth mobility, and other short-term activities.
-It’s perfect for those who want to enjoy an extended period in Portugal without committing to permanent residency, offering flexibility for a wide range of purposes.
+For stays over 90 days, a Temporary Stay Visa is required.
+Valid up to one year with multiple entries, it’s ideal for work, study, internships, and other short-term stays without full residency commitment.

 D7 Visa

-Also known as Passive Income Visa allows non-EU nationals, like retirees or entrepreneurs, to relocate to Portugal by proving stable income.
-Initially valid for 4 months, it requires a SEF appointment to extend to 1 year, renewable twice.
-After 5 years, holders can apply for permanent residency or citizenship.
+Also known as the Passive Income Visa, it allows non-EU nationals to move to Portugal with proof of stable income.
+Valid for 4 months initially, it requires a SEF appointment to extend to 1 year (renewable).
+After 5 years, you may apply for permanent residency or citizenship.

 Get a Free Quote or Speak to Our Experts for Personalized Assistance